Lego Ghostbusters: Construction sets

 Later, Ecto-1 & 2 (set number: 75828) based on Ghostbusters: Answer the Call film was released in July 2016.
 Ecto-1 & 2 (set number: 75828) was the third set.
 The set featured the Ecto-1 vehicle, Ecto-2 motorbike and five minifigures with a ghost figure.
 The set contained 556 pieces and was recommended for builders with an age rating of 8–14.
-The set included Lego minifigures of Abby Yates, Erin Gilbert, Jillian Holtzmann, Patty Tolan, Kevin and a Mayhem ghost figure.
+The set included Lego minifigures of Abby Yates, Erin Gilbert, Jillian Holtzmann, Patty Tolan, Kevin and along with Mayhem ghost figure.
 It also included removable roof with paranormal detection equipment, 4 proton packs, proton sidearm, an ion shield gun, PKE Meter, 2 traps and a toolbox.
 The Lego Group announced the Ecto-1 & 2 (set number: 75828) was retired by the end of 2017.

 In 2020, it was announced that the ECTO-1 (set number: 10274) based on the Ghostbusters: Afterlife film was released on 15 November 2020.
 The set contains 2352 pieces and is recommended for builders with an age rating of 18+.
 It also included working steering, trapdoor with ghost trap, an extending gunner seat, a moving ghost sniffer and paranormal detection equipment.
 In addition, a Ghostbusters Afterlife poster was included as a free gift.
 Lego designer Michael Psiaki explained, “I love creating LEGO vehicles, and having previously designed the LEGO James Bond Aston Martin DB5, I loved the challenge of working on the ECTO-1.
 This is the largest and most detailed version of this car that we have ever created.
 It is crammed full of authentic features and easter eggs that I’m excited for builders to discover as they put this model together.”